 Transfer Credit and Distance Courses.
 There is no automatic transfer of credit from another university toward a graduate degree at Texas Tech.
 In general, all such work is subject to review and approval by the student’s department and by the graduate dean.
+There is a separate time limit for coursework validity.
+Courses are valid for seven years.
+Any exceptions must be approved by the graduate dean and be requested through the Enrollment Services Sharepoint portal.
 No work completed with a grade of less than B will be considered.
 Graduate credit will not be granted for courses taken by correspondence.

 Grades.
 The grades used in the Graduate School are the same as those used in undergraduate work (A, B, C, D, and F), but graduate credit is allowed only for courses completed with grades of A, B, and C, although grades of D and F are used in computing grade point averages.
 Instructors may choose to add a plus or a minus to the grade.
 These will be entered on the transcript but will not be used in calculating the grade point average.